itayeylath/google-analytics-react-ts/README.md

 `useGoogleAnalytics.ts`  as custom hook is the **primary** file for integrating with GA.
 We're using an object to handle GA integration for flexibility and future-proofing.

+`GoogleAnalyticsProvider.tsx` as a provider component to wrap the `Routes`

+`App.tsx` modify your file by add `GoogleAnalyticsProvider` component

 **This approach allows us to:** :recycle:

 * Support multiple: functionalities, easily manage page views, event tracking, and post-initialization configurations.